openfisca/openfisca-doc/source/simulate/index.md

 - either [test cases](./run-simulation.md#test-cases): you simulate the legislation for a small number of persons
 - or [data](./run-simulation.md#data): you provide a population (survey with aggregated data, CSV files with bulk data, etc.) on which you want to apply the legislation.

-Then, you might want to understand how your simulation result was calculated.
-To follow its steps, you can use the `trace` functions as described in [this section](simulate/analyse-simulation.md).
+You might also want to understand how your simulation result was calculated.
+To follow its steps, you can use the `trace` functions as described in [this section](./analyse-simulation.md).